5G NR PHY Overview

 - RRC Failure Causes Connect physical-layer symptoms to later signaling failures.

 Numerology defines subcarrier spacing, symbol duration, and slot timing.
-It is one of the biggest differences between LTE and NR because it allows the radio to adapt better across FR1 and FR2 deployments.
+This is one of the main reasons NR scales across FR1 and FR2 while keeping a consistent resource-grid model.

 - Lower subcarrier spacing usually helps coverage and larger delay spreads.